richlegrand/dash/README.md

 Shared callbacks are useful when you want to interact with a device.
 See [example1.py](example1.py) and [example1a.py](example1a.py).

-#### Client awareness
+### Client awareness

 Websockets create an active connection between the server and each client.
 The connection exists as long the browser tab is present in the browser.
 It allows us to maintain a table of active clients.
 Your dash app can access the table of active clients in dash.clients (usually app.clients).
 Inside the table each client has a connection time, ip address, hostname and authentication value.
 See [example3.py](example3.py) and [example3a.py](example3a.py).
 Since a given client has a \__dict__ attribute, you can also add whatever fields you want.

-Additionally, we added a "client" field to the dash.callback_context.
+Additionally, we added a `client` field to the `dash.callback_context`.
 This is accessed within a callback (see example3a.py.)
-The client field is the requesting client, so the callback can do something different based on the client's authentication or some other criteria.
+The `client` field is the requesting client, so the callback can do something different based on the client's authentication or some other criteria.

-#### push_mods()
+### push_mods()

-Devices have "state" and the state needs to be communicated to the client(s).  push_mods can be sent to an individual client or all clients.
+Devices have "state" and the state needs to be communicated to the client(s).
+Mods can be sent to an individual client or all clients.
 For example, to send to all clients:

 ```python
 app.push_mods({'slider': {'value': val}}) // leave off the client arg